leesahanders/shiny-bioconductor/README.md

 ## Bioconductor

-In order to set up Bioconductor we need to:
+In order to use bioconductor we need to make sure we are configured locally to connect to a bioconductor repository.
+My favorite way to do this is to use Posit Package Manager (either the free one, or the enterprise version) and follow it's recommended setup steps.

-Add the following code to your R startup file (~/.Rprofile) or as a Workbench admin add this to the site-wide R startup file (Rprofile.site) to apply the configuration for all users:
+In order to set up Bioconductor we need to add the following code to your R startup file (~/.Rprofile) or as a Workbench admin add this to the site-wide R startup file (Rprofile.site) to apply the configuration for all users:

 ```r
 # Install the package that manages bioconductor packages